By Peter Hardeman Burnett

 Putting all these considerations together, I determined, with the consent of my old partners, to move to Oregon.
 I, therefore, laid all my plans and calculations before them.
-I said that, if Dr. Linn’s bill should pass, the land would ultimately enable me to pay up.
-In staying where I was, I saw no reasonable probability of ever being able to pay my debts.
-I did a good practice, and was able to pay about a thousand dollars a year; but, with the accumulation of interest, it would require many years’ payments to square the account.
+I said that if Dr. Linn’s bill should pass, the land would ultimately enable me to pay up.
+In staying where I was, I saw no reasonable probability of ever paying my debts.
+I did a good practice and was able to pay about a thousand dollars a year, but it would require many years’ payments to square the account with the accumulation of interest.
 I was determined not to go without the free consent and advice of my creditors.
-They all most willingly gave their consent, and said to me, “Take what may be necessary for the trip, leave us what you can spare, and pay us the balance when you become able to do so.”
+They all most willingly gave their consent and said to me, “Take what may be necessary for the trip, leave us what you can spare, and pay us the balance when you become able to do so.”

 But, the subject of the greatest and most painful anxiety for us was the suffering of our poor animals.
 We could see our faithful oxen dying inch by inch, every day becoming weaker, and some of them giving out and left in the wilderness to fall prey to the wolves.
-In one or two instances they fell dead under the yoke before they would yield.
-We found, upon a conclusive trial, that the ox was the noblest of draft-animals upon that trip, and possessed more genuine hardihood and pluck than either mules or horses.
+In one or two instances, they fell dead under the yoke before they would yield.
+Upon a conclusive trial, we found that the ox was the noblest of draft-animals upon that trip and possessed more genuine hardihood and pluck than either mules or horses.
 When an ox is once broken down, there is no hope of saving him.
-It requires immense hardship; however, to bring him to that point.
-He not only gathers his food more rapidly than the horse or mule, but, he will climb rocky hills, cross muddy streams, and plunge into swamps and thickets for pasture.
+It requires immense hardship, however, to bring him to that point.
+He not only gathers his food more rapidly than the horse or mule, but he will climb rocky hills, cross muddy streams, and plunge into swamps and thickets for pasture.
 He will seek his food in places where other animals will not go.
-On such a trip as ours, one becomes greatly attached to his oxen, for upon them his safety depends.
+On such a trip as ours, one becomes greatly attached to his oxen, for upon them, his safety depends.

 Our emigrants were placed in a new and trying position, and it was interesting to see the influence of pride and old habits over men.
-They were often racing with their teams in the early portion of the journey, though they had before them, some 1,700 miles of travel.
+They were often racing with their teams in the early portion of the journey, though they had 1,700 miles of travel before them.
 No act could have been more inconsiderate than for men, under such circumstances, to injure their teams simply to gratify their ambition.
 Yet the proper rule in such a case was to allow any and everyone to pass you who desired to do so.
-Our emigrants, on the first portion of the trip, were about as wasteful of their provisions as if they had been at home.
-When portions of bread were left over, they were thrown away; and, when anyone came to their tents, he was invited to eat.
+On the first portion of the trip, our emigrants were about as wasteful of their provisions as if they had been at home.
+When portions of bread were left over, they were thrown away, and, when anyone came to their tents, he was invited to eat.
 I remember well that, for a long time, the five young men I had with me refused to eat any part of the bacon rind, which accordingly fell to my share, in addition to an equal division of the bacon.
 Finally, they asked for and obtained their portion of the bacon rind, their delicate appetites having become ravenous on the trip.
-Those who were in the habit of inviting everyone to eat who stood around at mealtimes, ultimately found out that they were feeding a set of loafers, and gave up the practice.
+Those who were in the habit of inviting everyone to eat who stood around at mealtimes ultimately found out that they were feeding a set of loafers and gave up the practice.

 I kept a concise journal of the trip as far as Walla Walla, Washington.

-On May 18th the emigrants at the rendezvous held a meeting and appointed a committee of seven to inspect wagons, and one of five to draw up rules and regulations for the journey.
+On May 18th, the emigrants at the rendezvous held a meeting and appointed a committee of seven to inspect wagons and one of five to draw up rules and regulations for the journey.
 At this meeting, I made the emigrants a speech, an exaggerated report of which was made in 1875, by ex-Senator J. W. Nesmith of Oregon, in his address to the Pioneers of that State.
-The meeting adjourned to meet at the Big Springs, Kansas on May 20th.
+The meeting adjourned to meet at the Big Springs, Kansas, on May 20th.
 On that day, I met Colonel John Thornton, Colonel Bartleson, Mr. Rickman, and Dr. Marcus Whitman.
-At this meeting, rules and regulations were adopted and one man from Tennessee proposed that we should adopt either the criminal laws of Tennessee or those of Missouri for our government on the route.
+At this meeting, rules and regulations were adopted, and one man from Tennessee proposed that we adopt either Tennessee’s criminal laws or those of Missouri for our government on the route.
 William Martin and Daniel Matheny were appointed a committee to engage Captain John Gant as our pilot as far as Fort Hall, Idaho.
-He was accordingly employed; and it was agreed in the camp that we all should start on Monday morning, May 22nd.
-However, we delayed our departure, because we thought the grass too short to support our stock.
-The spring of 1843 was very late, and the ice in the Missouri River at Weston, Missouri only broke up on the 11th of April.
+He was accordingly employed, and it was agreed in the camp that we all should start on Monday morning, May 22nd.
+However, we delayed our departure because we thought the grass too short to support our stock.
+The spring of 1843 was very late, and the ice in the Missouri River at Weston, Missouri, only broke up on the 11th of April.

-On May 22nd, a general start was made from the rendezvous, and we reached Elm Grove, Kansas about 15 miles distant, at about 3:00 p.m.
-This grove had but two trees, both elms, and some few dogwood bushes, which we used for fuel.
-The small elm was most beautiful, in the wild and lonely prairie; and the large one had all its branches trimmed off for firewood.
-The weather being clear, and the road as good as possible, the day’s journey was most delightful.
+On May 22nd, a general start was made from the rendezvous, and we reached Elm Grove, Kansas, about 15 miles distant, at about 3:00 p.m.
+This grove had two trees, elms, and a few dogwood bushes, which we used for fuel.
+The small elm was most beautiful in the wild and lonely prairie, and the large one had all its branches trimmed off for firewood.
+The weather was clear, and the road as good as possible; the day’s journey was most delightful.
 The white-sheeted wagons and the fine teams, moving in the wilderness of green prairie, made the most lovely appearance.
-The place where we encamped was very beautiful; and no scene appeared to our enthusiastic visions more exquisite than the sight of so many wagons, tents, fires, cattle, and people, as were here collected.
+The place where we encamped was very beautiful, and no scene appeared to our enthusiastic visions more exquisite than the sight of so many wagons, tents, fires, cattle, and people, as were here collected.
 At night the sound of joyous music was heard in the tents.
 Our long journey thus began in sunshine and song, in anecdote and laughter; but, these all vanished before we reached its termination.

-On June 1st we organized our company by electing Peter H. Burnett as Captain, J. W. Nesmith as Orderly Sergeant, and nine councilmen.
-On the 6th we met a war party of Kansas and Osage Indians, numbering about 90 men.
+On June 1st, we organized our company by electing Peter H. Burnett as Captain, J. W. Nesmith as Orderly Sergeant, and nine councilmen.
+On the 6th, we met a Kansas and Osage Indians war party, numbering about 90 men.
 They were all mounted on horses, had their faces painted red, and had with them one Pawnee scalp, with the ears to it, and with the wampum in them.
-One of them, who spoke English well, said they had fasted three days, and were very hungry.
+One of them, who spoke English well, said they had fasted three days and were very hungry.
 Our guide, Captain Gant, advised us to furnish them with provisions; otherwise, they would steal some of our cattle.
-We deemed this not only good advice but, good humanity, and furnished these starving warriors with enough provisions to satisfy their hunger.
-They had only killed one Pawnee but had divided the scalp, making several pieces, some with the ears on, and part with the cheek.
+We deemed this good advice and good humanity and furnished these starving warriors with enough provisions to satisfy their hunger.
+They had only killed one Pawnee but had divided the scalp, making several pieces, some with the ears on and part with the cheek.

 On the 12th of June, we were greatly surprised and delighted to hear that Captain Gant had killed a buffalo.
 The animal was seen at the distance of a mile from the hunter, who ran upon him with his horse and shot him with a large pistol, several shots being required to kill him.
 We were all anxious to taste buffalo meat, never having eaten any before; but, we found it exceedingly poor and tough.
 The buffalo was an old bull, left by the herd because he was unable to follow.

 On the 15th of June, one of our party killed an antelope.
-This is perhaps the fleetest animal in the world except for the gazelle, and possesses the quickest sight, excepting the gazelle and the giraffe.
+This is perhaps the fleetest animal in the world except for the gazelle and possesses the quickest sight, excepting the gazelle and the giraffe.
 The antelope has a large black eye, like those of the gazelle and giraffe, but has no acute sense of smell.
-For this reason, this animal is always found in the prairie, or in very open timber, and will never go into a thicket.
-He depends upon his superior sight to discern an enemy, and upon his fleetness to escape him.
-I have heard it said that, when wolves are much pressed with hunger, they hunt the antelope in packs, the wolves placing themselves in different positions.
-Antelopes, like most wild game, have their limits, within which they range for food and water; and, when chased by the wolves, the antelope will run in something like a circle, confining himself to his accustomed haunts.
+For this reason, this animal is always found in the prairie or very open timber and will never go into a thicket.
+He depends upon his superior sight to discern an enemy and upon his fleetness to escape him.
+I have heard it said that when wolves are much pressed with hunger, they hunt the antelope in packs, the wolves placing themselves in different positions.
+Like most wild game, Antelopes have their limits, within which they range for food and water; and, when chased by the wolves, the antelope will run in something like a circle, confining himself to his accustomed haunts.
 When the chase commences, the antelope flies off so rapidly that he leaves his pursuers far behind; but, the tough and hungry wolf, with his keen scent, follows on his track; and, by the time the antelope has become cool and a little stiff, the wolf is upon him, and he flies from his enemy a second time.